Stemcor Modern Slavery and Human Trafficking Statement 2021

 With our specialised expertise and knowledge, we help customers choose from over 3,500 different grades of steel and raw materials available in the market.
-With our global infrastructure and connections, we ensure they get their product in the right place, at the right time, and at the right place.
+With our global infrastructure and connections, we ensure they get their product at the right time, and at the right place.
 For suppliers, we use our relationships and long-standing expert knowledge to ensure that their products reach the best customer in the right destinations.
-We have a history of working with customers who require specialised steel products including those in the oil and gas and automotive industries.
+We have a history of working with customers who require specialised steel products including those in the oil and gas, and automotive industries.

 As a trading company, our key supply chain is our people.
-We employ approximately 300 people across 26 locations.
+We employ approximately 250 people across 26 countries.
 Therefore, the focus of our efforts in relation to Modern Slavery is directed towards our workforce.
-We have undertaken a group-wide review which has given us high confidence that we do not have any forms of modern slavery taking place within our organisation; and have processes in place to ensure it will not happen.
+Our workforce is assessed as being at low risk of modern slavery.
+On an annual basis we undertake a groupwide review which has again this year given us high confidence that we do not have any forms of modern slavery taking place within our organisation; and we have processes in place to ensure it will not happen.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking for the financial year ended 31 December 2018.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and section 16 of the Australia Modern Slavery Act 2018 and constitutes our slavery and human trafficking statement for the financial year ended 31 December 2021.